The Ethics of Artificial Intelligence

 Vocabulary Practice

-- unprecedented - never done or known before
+• unprecedented - never done or known before; without previous example

-- quandary - a state of uncertainty or confusion
+• quandary - a state of perplexity or uncertainty; a difficult situation

-- culmination - the highest or climactic point
+• culmination - the highest or climactic point; the final result

-- versatility - ability to adapt to many different functions
+• versatility - ability to adapt or be adapted to many different functions

-- prowess - skill or expertise in a particular activity
+• prowess - skill or expertise in a particular activity or field

-- utilitarian - designed to be useful rather than attractive
+• utilitarian - designed to be useful rather than attractive; philosophy focusing on greatest good

-- analogical - based on analogy or comparison
+• analogical - relating to or based on analogy; comparison reasoning

-- commodifying - treating something as a commercial product
+• commodifying - treating something as a commodity to be bought and sold

 Comprehension Questions